 It means that you will be trying to send to invalid addresses over and over again while you should have been removed them from your list.

 It impacts your overall sender reputation and your deliverability.
 Invalid recipients are one of the key reasons why email reputation and Inbox placement go down.

 As you see, either of the bounce handling methods (through an ESP and in-house system) is not perfect.

 But here’s the kicker:

-Keep reading the post to learn about the best bounce handling solution that combines the ease of use and high accuracy in bounce emails tracking.
+Keep reading the post to learn about the best bounce handling solution that combines ease of use and high accuracy in bounce email tracking.

 5. Best Way to Handle Bounce Emails

 Like we said, if you are using an email service provider, you do not need to worry about the processing of your bounce emails because they will handle it for you.
-But if you are managing an in-house email system and send emails in large volumes, it’s a nice idea to pass your bounce email handling to the third party service like GlockApps.
+But if you are managing an in-house email system and send emails in large volumes, it’s a nice idea to pass your bounce email handling to a third-party service like GlockApps.

 It also shows you a graphic diagram in order you can see spikes in your bounce rate over time.

 GlockApps extracts the bounce email address and message ID of each email which generated a complaint and, where possible, the email addresses of the recipients who complained to help you detect and remove problematic and non-existent recipients.